Attention Growers

 We propose to develop a streamlined strategy for effective gene editing of Citrus in order to engineer disease resistance in already established horticulturally important cultivars.
 Building on our prior work, we will develop a suite of methods aimed at rapidly and efficiently editing genes involved in HLB susceptibility.

-The Citrus Research Board (CRB) is excited to announce the return of the 2023 Citrus Growers Educational Webinar Series.
+The Citrus Research Board regrets to announce the cancellation of this year's Citrus Growers Educational Webinar Series.
+However, we are excited to share..